yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 3. Implement a class extension for `Tree` in `Tree+Traversal.swift`.
 The specifications for the class extension can be found within the skeleton provided.

    Your algorithm will need to deal with the 'special nodes' in the tree appropriately: they should not appear at the end of the converted string.
-You can assume that nodes' labels are convertible to String and can be concatenated into a final String.
-The label of type `T` can be converted to a String via String interpolation i.e. `"\(node.label)"`.

 4. Write appropriate test cases in `TreeTests.swift` and `String+CryptographyTests.swift` to test the `Tree` ADT and the cipher and decipher functionalities.
 Keep in mind that given a string, performing the cipher operation followed by the decipher operation using the same key should produce the same string.